-142. Defendants' wrongful conduct, as alleged herein, directly and proximately caused the economic losses suffered by Plaintiff and members of the Class (defined herein).
+- 163. Defendants' wrongful conduct, as alleged herein, directly and proximately caused the economic losses suffered by Plaintiff and members of the Class (defined herein).
 During the Class Period, Plaintiff and Class members purchased Precigen common stock at artificially inflated prices caused by Defendants' misconduct.
-The price of the Company's common stock declined significantly when the substantial problems and risks misrepresented and concealed by Defendants were disclosed and Defendants' material misrepresentations and omissions were revealed to the market, causing investors' losses.

-143. Throughout the Class Period, investors had been unaware of the following material facts about Precigen that were known to Defendants throughout the Class Period:

-- (a) the feedstock with which the Company had achieved its supposed MBP success was pure methane, not natural gas; - (b) the Company had not achieved the stated yields in its MBP products with natural gas as the feedstock; - (c) due to the cost differences between natural gas and pure methane, Defendants' claims about the commercial viability -i.e., the "in the money" characterization - of the MBP program were not true; and - (c) the Company was under investigation by the SEC over Defendants' disclosures about the MBP program.
+The price of the Company's common stock declined significantly when the substantial problems and risks misrepresented and concealed by Defendants were disclosed and Defendants' material misrepresentations and omissions were revealed to the market, causing investors' losses. - 164.
+Throughout the Class Period, investors had been unaware of the following material facts about Precigen that were known to Defendants throughout the Class Period: - (a) the feedstock with which the Company had achieved its supposed MBP success was pure methane, not natural gas; - (b) the Company had not achieved the stated yields in its MBP products with natural gas as the feedstock; - (c) due to the cost differences between natural gas and pure methane, Defendants' claims about the commercial viability -i.e., the "in the money" characterization of the MBP program were not true; - (d) the Defendants' claims of having developed a commercially viable MBP program were also untrue because the Company had never been able to develop a single production method that would generate a potentially profitable outcome across each of its three key metrics (yield, productivity, and titer) under the Company's own techno-economic models for assessing commercial viability; and - (e) the Company was under investigation by the SEC over Defendants' disclosures about the MBP program.